stanuwu/SandTNTRatioFinder/README.md

 Brute Force equal ratio for sand and tnt in newer minecraft versions.
 (This program is WIP, please report any issues or bugs!)

+## Details
+This program will give you ratios on how to boost your sand and tnt into your barrel using timing and different top guiders to get close to equal exposure points.

 ## How to use:
 1) Download Release or Build with Visual Studio
 2) Open SandTNTRatioFinderPublic.exe.config